NicolasSalgado/Earthquake_moon_project/readme.md

 The `main_run.ipynb` file is used to run the program.
 This file is executed per cell, executing the first two being a requirement for the others to make sense.
 The first cell is responsible for importing the packages that will be used, and the second importing the minable data.

-After importing packages and reading files, there are different functions that apply changes or filters to the data frame, change labels (period, groups by magnitude, etc.), generate histograms, plot map, trend calculations, estimated distribution, all distinguishing by cluster or filtering by some of them.
+After importing packages and reading files, there are different functions that apply changes or filters the dataframe, change labels (period, groups by magnitude, etc.), generate histograms, plot map, trend calculations, estimated distribution, all distinguishing by cluster or filtering by some of them.
 All these functions have different parameters that allow checking for different data segments or others.